Dian Fossey: Killing of Digit and escalating tensions

-Death

-Murder
+Murder and burial

 In the early morning of December 27, 1985, Fossey was discovered murdered in the bedroom of her cabin located at the far edge of the camp in the Virunga Mountains, Rwanda.
 Her body was found face-up near the two beds where she slept, roughly 7 ft away from a hole that her assailant(s) had apparently cut in the wall of the cabin.
 Wayne Richard McGuire, Fossey's last research assistant at Karisoke, was summoned to the scene by Fossey's house servant and found her bludgeoned to death, reporting that "when I reached down to check her vital signs, I saw her face had been split, diagonally, with one machete blow."
 The cabin was littered with broken glass and overturned furniture, with a 9 mm handgun and ammunition beside her on the floor.
 Her cabin had been ransacked.
-However, robbery was not believed to be the motive for the crime, as Fossey's valuables were still in the cabin, including her passport, handguns, and thousands of dollars in U.S. bills and traveler's checks.
+However, robbery was evidently not the motive for the crime, as Fossey's valuables were still in the cabin, including her passport, handguns, and thousands of dollars in U.S. bills and traveler's checks.

 The last entry in her diary read:

 Fossey is buried at Karisoke, in a site that she herself had constructed for her deceased gorilla friends.
 She was buried in the gorilla graveyard next to Digit, and near many gorillas killed by poachers.
-Memorial services were also held in New York City, Washington, D.C. and California.
+Memorial services were also held in New York City, Washington, D.C., and California.